CCCheryl/bonfida-api-doc/source/index.html.md

 { "longRatio": 0.4852245862884161, "lastUpdate": 1604805231 }
 ```

-Returns long and short rations for the specified exchange and specified market
+Returns long and short ratios for the specified exchange and specified market

 ### HTTP Request